H.R. Pufnstuf: Film

 While the television series was still in production, the Kroffts were approached to do a film adaptation.
 A joint venture between Universal Pictures and the show's sponsor Kellogg's Cereal, the 1970 film retained most of the cast and crew from the series and featured guest appearances by Cass Elliot as Witch Hazel and Martha Raye as Boss Witch.
 The movie was finally released on VHS in 2001 by Universal Home Video as part of its Universal Treasures Collection and on DVD on May 19, 2009.
 The film also included Googy Gopher, Orville Pelican, and Boss Witch's chauffeur Heinrich Rat, who were exclusive to the movie.
 A difference in the film is that the characters that had been voiced by Lennie Weinrib were each voiced by Allan Melvin and Don Messick.

 The Kroffts have long had plans for a new H.R.
 Pufnstuf film.
 Sony first attempted a remake in 2000, but dropped the project.
-Eight years later, Sony again announced development on the project, but there has been no news since.
+Eight years later, Sony again announced development on the project.

 Tours

-A number of USA stage show tours were run starring the same characters from the show.
-The most prominent of these was "H.R.
-Pufnstuf & The Brady Kids Live at the Hollywood Bowl", which was performed and recorded in 1973.
+A number of stage show tours were run in the United States starring the characters from the show.
+"H.R.
+Pufnstuf & The Brady Kids Live at the Hollywood Bowl" was performed and recorded in 1973.
 This performance was released on VHS in 1997.

+In 1970, H.R.
+Pufnstuf was featured in a float at the Rose Parade in Pasadena, featuring the cast from the show.

 An elaborate H.R.
 Pufnstuf puppet show was featured at The Sid and Marty Krofft Puppet Theater at Six Flags Over Mid-Missouri in 1971.
 H.R.
 Pufnstuf and his pals Cling and Clang also made life-size appearances at the park.
 A section of the 1971 Six Flags Over Mid-Missouri map shows the location of the theater near entrance to the park's Sky-Way Ride.